sarahlehman/smalltownkitten/content/post/the-day-i-became-an-adult.md

     ]
 }
 I officially became a woman in the lighting section of a Lowe’s Home Improvement store.
 (No, sicko, I didn’t get my period there.
-I got my period *many* years prior in the grubby bathroom of a Don Pablo’s during a school trip with my Spanish class.\* I’ve heard some schools actually travel to Spain.
+Periods don’t signify anything.
+And I got my period *many* years prior in the grubby bathroom of a Don Pablo’s during a school trip with my Spanish class.\* I’ve heard some schools actually travel to Spain.
 Not us.
 We drove the bright yellow school bus 45 minutes to a tex-mex restaurant for an “authentic dining experience.”
 The most authentic thing to *me* about the trip was *not* the taquitos, but the bloody murderscene-esque imagery in the second stall that is now burned into my memory.
 Okay I am going even *further* off topic now but you need to know this.
 I just looked up a Don Pablo’s menu to check that they did in fact have taquitos and ensure this story is factually sound.
 Good news- they did.
 My journalistic integrity remains high.
 But I *also* discovered that they offered something called a “Red River Salad,” meaning this rambling parenthetical has come full circle in the most fitting way I could have imagined and now we can move on.)

 Even though we already had one, we went to Lowe’s to buy a new ceiling fan.
 Did our fan look like it was from the 1970s?
 Sure.
 But it worked.